Dr Peverelli teaches course in Renmin Summer School

 Amsterdam Research Project (ARP) conquering China

-The ARP is an international research project of the Faculty of Economics and Business Administration at the VU University of Amsterdam in collaboration with Aureus, the student association of the Faculty.
+The ARP is an international research project of the School of Business and Economics at Vrije Universiteit Amsterdam in collaboration with Aureus, the student association of the School.
 Each year, a group of skilled, ambitious business students in the final years of their study conduct academic research in emerging markets.
 The research is entirely financed from paid assignments from companies.
 This is a part of our Master of Science curriculum for which they obtain credits.
 ARP 2016 takes place in China, including a field trip from March 25 to May 1.
 After a successful kick off in Guangzhou, the team is currently in Shanghai and will proceed to Beijing on April 17.

 The Group is still going strong, so join us in wishing them success (and a lot of fun).